moyicat/moyicat.github.io/_posts/2016-08-01-graphq-video-editor.md

 ### Responsive Fullscreen App

-Like Graphiq videos, Graphiq's video editor interface needed to be a fullscreen application rather than a long scrolling traditional webpage.
+Like Graphiq Videos, Graphiq's video editor interface needed to be a fullscreen application rather than a long scrolling traditional webpage.
 But unlike Graphiq Videos, we couldn't predict the best position of each element on the page, and couldn't use position absolute for them all.

 I ended up implementing a table-based solution utilizing the auto-layout feature for tables.
 In hindsight, flexbox would also have worked.